janneshb/SimpleSim.jl/docs/src/manual/ct_sims.md

 \dot{x}(t) = f(x(t), u(t), p, t)
 ```

-is to define a function that returns the current derivative
+is to define a function that returns the current derivative of $x$ as an `AbstractVector`.

 ```julia
 function fc_my_model(x, u, p, t)